 Spalding concludes, "The beginner at any age in school (and at home) needs to be taught all these writing techniques which helps any child acquire the correct motor patterns.
 The first-grade and second-grade teachers cannot afford to skip any of them.
-Handwriting with the sounds of the phonograms is a basic means of preventing or overcoming confusion and reversals in spelling and reading from which so many children needlessly suffer.
-(WRTR p.
+Handwriting with the sounds of the phonograms (symbol-to-sound correspondences) is a basic means of preventing or overcoming confusion and reversals in spelling and reading from which so many children needlessly suffer.
+(1990 WRTR p.
 78)